jadkinsgr/DataEngineering-CloudProficiency/README.md

 ## Welcome to the Repository!

 This project is dedicated to delivering a comprehensive solution for file ingestion, catalog creation, and the generation of reporting views for combined data tables.
+Technologies leveraged in this example include: Amazon web services and a free 14 day trial of databricks.

 ## Table of Contents